praawt/developers/book/tutorials/how-to-build-a-booking-page.md

 The only thing we have not yet encountered are `cancellationFees` in the `pricing` section.
 They contain conditions under which the booking can actually be cancelled by the customer.
 Luckily, the pricing library can compute them for us.
-All we have to do is ask for them.
+All we have to do is ask.

 ```js
 const actualPrice = resultingPrice[0].prices[0];